tsaonehh/my-coffee-app/README.md

 This app also makes use of
 multiple pages and navbars which always make an app to look more sophisticated.
-This is also for all coffee lovers out there.
+This is also for all coffee lovers out there - a worthy list